spinnaker-hackathon/github-actions/README.md

 - GitHub App automation for improved token-free auth management for Spinnaker
 - GitHub bake artifact management plugin
 - Echo | GitHub integration plugin for bi-directional communication with Spinnaker
-- GitHub | Spinnaker status notification triggers plugin
+- GitHub | Spinnaker status notification gating plugin

 Each of these projects will be posed to the Spinnaker and wider DevOps community as part of our Fall 2020 Spinnaker Summit Gardening Days, a month-long open source hackathon.
 Teams can compete to build against any of these project suggestions in the GitHub Challenge category for a chance to win a team prize package.